johncalab/dockerized_mlflow_server/README.md

 Step-by-step instructions on how to deploy can be found at the bottom of this README.

+If you are deploying to AWS, check out the `AWSREADME` file.

 ## what does this mean? (if you don't know what docker is...)
 The file `docker-compose.yml` tells `docker` what to do.
 If you open it, you will see two "services" specified: `mlflowui` and `nginxauth`.